ZiyangNickQin/ZiyangNickQin.github.io/README.md

 ### Personal Information

-Ziyang (Nick) Qin was born in Chongqing, a southwestern city in China, where he spent his childhood exploring the special 'Cyberpunk scenery'.
+Ziyang (Nick) Qin was born in Chongqing, a southwestern city in China, where he spent his childhood exploring the special 'cyberpunk scenery'.
 After senior high, he decided to go out to find a larger world so he moved to Hefei, Anhui in which he earned his B.S. in University of Science and Technology of China (USTC) majoring organic chemistry.

 ### Markdown